 Then, whilst steadying the bird, and holding it in place with the fork, slice downwards with the knife, through the breast meat, cutting thin slices until you come to the horizontal cut made previously.
 The breast meat should simply fall away in nice, even, similarly cut slices.

-If you stuffed the bird before cooking, make sure you remove portions of stuffing to accompany the meat, by cutting into the side of the bird, where the leg portion used to be and making an opening from which the stuffing can be removed.
+the bird before cooking, make sure you remove portions of stuffing to accompany the meat, by cutting into the side of the bird, where the leg portion used to be and making an opening from which the stuffing can be removed.

 The meat should then be ready to serve and each guest will be able to enjoy pieces of meat from their favourite part of the bird.